 Do I need a data layer?

-Have you ever wondered if your website needs a Data Layer?
+Have you ever wondered if your Web site needs a Data Layer?
 If you want to measure basic interactions such as form submissions, which GTM can often detect directly (is retrieved with the Google Tag), a Data Layer may be unnecessary.
-This is particularly the case for standard B2B events, which can be Administered via GTM’s built-in Variables.
+This is especially the case for standard B2B events, which can be managed via GTM's built-in variables.

-To determine which built-in events the Google Tag can already pick up automatically, go to GTM and under Variables look at Built-in Variables which you can enable by clicking Configure.
-Select the variables relevant to your tracking needs here.
+To determine which built-in events the Google Tag can already pick up automatically, go to GTM and under Variables look at Built-in variables which you can enable by clicking Configure.
+Here, select the variables relevant to your tracking needs.

-Watch the video below to see how these built-in variables look in Google Tag Manager’s preview mode.
+Watch the video below to see what these built-in variables look like in Google Tag Manager's preview mode.

 However, if you want to track more advanced events, such as e-commerce-related activities that are not recognized by GTM by default, adding a specific Data Layer on your website is necessary.